Prince Shōtoku

-Prince Shōtoku (聖徳太子, Shōtoku Taishi), also known as Prince Umayado (厩戸皇子, Umayado no ōjî, Umayado no miko) or Prince Kamitsumiya (上宮皇子, Kamitsumiya no ōji, Kamitsumiya no miko), was a semi-legendary regent and a politician of the Asuka period in Japan who served under Empress Suiko.
-He was the son of Emperor Yōmei and his consort, Princess Anahobe no Hashihito, who was also Yōmei's younger half-sister.
+Prince Shōtoku (聖徳太子, Shōtoku Taishi), also known as Prince Umayado/Umayato (厩戸皇子, 厩戸王, Umayado/Umayato no ōjî, Umayado/Umayato no miko, Umayado/Umayato Ō) or Prince Kamitsumiya (上宮皇子, Kamitsumiya no ōji, Kamitsumiya no miko), was a semi-legendary regent and a politician of the Asuka period in Japan who served under Empress Suiko.
+He was the son of Emperor Yōmei and his consort, Princess Hashihito no Anahobe, who was also Yōmei's younger half-sister.
 But later, he was adopted by Prince Shōtoken.
 His parents were relatives of the ruling Soga clan and also he was involved in the defeat of the rival Mononobe clan.
 The primary source of the life and accomplishments of Prince Shōtoku comes from the Nihon Shoki.
 The Prince is renowned for modernizing the government administration and for promoting Buddhism in Japan.
 He also had two different families that fought over his custody.

 Over successive generations, a devotional cult arose around the figure of Prince Shōtoku for the protection of Japan, the Imperial Family, and for Buddhism.
 Key religious figures such as Saichō, Shinran and others claimed inspiration or visions attributed to Prince Shōtoku.

 Biography

-Shōtoku as a Buddhist pilgrim at the age of fourteen.Colors on silk.
+Shōtoku as a Buddhist pilgrim at the age of fourteen.
+Colors on silk.
 Muromachi Period, 14th century.

 According to tradition, Shōtoku was appointed regent (Sesshō) in 593 by Empress Suiko (554–628), his aunt.
 Shōtoku, inspired by the Buddha's teachings, succeeded in establishing a centralized government during his reign.
 In 603, he established the Twelve Level Cap and Rank System at the court.
 He is credited with promulgating the seventeen-article constitution.

 Shōtoku was an ardent Buddhist and is traditionally attributed the authorship of the Sangyō Gisho or "Annotated Commentaries on the Three Sutras" (the Lotus Sutra, the Vimalakirti Sutra, and the Śrīmālādevī Siṃhanāda Sūtra).
 The first of these commentaries, Hokke Gisho, is traditionally dated to 615 and thus regarded as "the first Japanese text", in turn making Shōtoku the first known Japanese writer.